awaycollective/awaycollective.github.io/README.md

 ## Development

 To test the website locally, you will need Zola.
 Follow the installation instructions [here](https://www.getzola.org/documentation/getting-started/installation/).

 Once you have zola, you can run `zola serve` in this folder to serve the website.
 It'll output a link you can look at in your browser.
 The page will automatically reload when you make changes to the content.

-To change members, press articles, or works, update the JSON files in `meta`.
+To change members or works, update the JSON files in `meta`.
 Note that you will need to update the files in `static` if you're planning on adding to or changing the works.